-Rather than wasting unwanted colors left over from previous cakes, you can combine to create chocolate frosting!
+Rather than wasting unwanted colors of buttercream icing/frosting left over from previous cakes, you can combine to create chocolate frosting!
 Leftover colored frostings can be mixed together, when you have approximately three cups; simply combine, add ½ cup softened butter, combine in mixer.
 Add 9 Tablespoons sifted unsweetened cocoa powder, (or) 3 oz. melted bittersweet chocolate (or more, if a stronger chocolate flavor is wanted) and mix to a smooth consistency.

 Buttercream Frosting – Excellent for Flowers- Crusting

 This frosting is a great practice frosting for buttercream flowers; they maybe air dried and handled within 3 to 4 hours.
 Good alternative to royal icing flowers; they are good tasting and not as rock hard when applying to a cake.

 - 5 Tablespoons “A Royal Mix” – Pre-Mix